Massive extradition bill protest fills Hong Kong streets

 Lam's government argued that the revisions were needed to close legal loopholes, while opponents say that is merely an excuse to pursue China's agenda of reducing Hong Kong's legal independence.

-Hong Kong's Legislative Council plans to vote on the bill on Wednesday.
+Hong Kong's Legislative Council will table the amendments on the bill on Wednesday.

 "The people of Hong Kong want to protect our freedom, our freedom of speech, our rule of law, our judicial system, and also our economic foundation, which is welcome to international investors," activist Lee Cheuk-yan, a former Hong Kong legislator, said Sunday.
 "If international investors lose confidence in Hong Kong because of this evil bill, then Hong Kong, economically, would also be destroyed."